 3. Is there enough detail?

 Your case study doesn't have to describe everything.
-You just need to describe the part you played, while communicating the points that will meet the assessment criteria.
+Describe the part you played, while communicating the points that will meet the assessment criteria.

 We've put word limits to help you keep it concise (two of the fields in the case study are locked down to a 200 word limit).
 You can supply additional proof with the links.
 For example you can add presentations, video or link to the app, website or product that you made.